Princess Elizabeth was educated at home with Princess Margaret, her younger sister.

-Lieutenant Mountbatten, now His Royal Highness The Prince Philip, Duke of Edinburgh, was the son of Prince Andrew of Greece and a great-great-grandson of Queen Victoria.
-The Queen has paid public tribute to her husband on several occasions, recalling his loyal support and service to the country.
+Lieutenant Mountbatten, who became His Royal Highness The Prince Philip, Duke of Edinburgh, was the son of Prince Andrew of Greece and a great-great-grandson of Queen Victoria.
+The Queen paid public tribute to her husband on several occasions, recalling his loyal support and service to the country.

-They have four children, eight grandchildren and three great-grandchildren.
+They have four children, eight grandchildren and a growing number of great-grandchildren.

 Prince Charles, now The Prince of Wales, heir apparent to the throne, was born in 1948, and his sister, Princess Anne, now The Princess Royal, two years later.

 After Princess Elizabeth became Queen, their third child, Prince Andrew, arrived in 1960 and the fourth, Prince Edward, in 1964.
 Prince Andrew and Prince Edward were the first children to be born to a reigning monarch since Queen Victoria had her family.

 Their Grandchildren and Great-Grandchildren

 Their grandchildren are Peter and Zara Phillips (b.
 1977 and 1981); Prince William of Wales and Prince Henry of Wales (b.
 1982 and 1984); Princess Beatrice of York and Princess Eugenie of York (b.
 1988 and 1990); and The Lady Louise Windsor and Viscount Severn (b.2003 and 2007), children of The Earl and Countess of Wessex.

 Their first great-grandchild, Miss Savannah Phillips, the daughter of Peter and Autumn Phillips, was born in 2010.